window.scrollTo() or: When to Stay Clear of User Agents

 You’re a web designer or developer.
 You’re working on websites, not user agents.
 The browser address bar is not part of a website, it’s part of the user agent.
 User agents play a crucial role in your work but they’re nonetheless not your concern.

 Due to the fact that you’re not working on user agents, you’re likely to base any attempt to change user agent matters on mere assumptions, not insight into why decisions have been made.
 In the address bar case, one motivation for manufacturers to show it persistently has been security.
 Security is then also a factor that needs to be weighed against any improvements you suspect, here: usability.
-Then, user agent manufacturers may already be working on the very problem, which has happened precisely with Android 4.0, which switched over to automatically hide the address bar.
+Then, user agent manufacturers may already be working on the very problem, which has happened precisely with Android 4.0, which switched over to automatically hiding the address bar.

 You may not be seeing the complete picture.
 Tackling a user agent issue on the website or app level can introduce inconsistencies that may be detrimental for the user experience.
 Why should something as fundamental as an address bar behave differently on different sites?
 How does a user benefit from such different behavior?
 Do you know with absolute certainty he does?